Pop Culture Madness!

 1830 - The Baltimore and Ohio Railroad's (B&O) new 'Tom Thumb' steam locomotive races a horse-drawn car, presaging steam's role in US railroads.

-1833 - The Slavery Abolition Act 1833 received Royal Assent, abolishing slavery through most the British Empire.
+1833 – The Slavery Abolition Act of 1833 received Royal Assent, abolishing slavery throughout most of the British Empire.

 1845 - The first issue of Scientific American magazine was published.